some-one-who-codez/Flutter-mobile-ads/README.md

 This app loads the first page which has many different buttons to load different ad types.
 It also has a banner ad which is displayed on both pages.

 ## Important!
 The app has not been set up for IOS even though it implements platform specific ad unit ids.
-For this to work successfully on IOS the `Info.plist` file must be changed to include the `GADApplicationIdentifier` key and the `SKAdNetworkItems` key.
+For this to work successfully on IOS the `Info.plist` file must be changed to include the `GADApplicationIdentifier` key, Android has its own test AdMob App Id in `android\app\src\main\AndroidManifest.xml`.
 See the [documentation](https://pub.dev/packages/google_mobile_ads) for more info.

 ## Useful Links
 - [AdMob](https://apps.admob.com/signup/create-account)